PMFrancisco/Notably/README.md

 4. Starred notes also remain visible in their domain groups with the ⭐ icon
 5. Click the ⭐ icon again to unstar a note

+### Using Trash

+When you delete a note, it's not permanently removed - it goes to trash where you can recover it:

+1. **Deleting a Note**: Click the delete button (🗑️) on any note to move it to trash
+2. **Accessing Trash**: In "All Notes" view, click the 🗑️ icon in the header (shows count of trashed items)
+3. **Restoring Notes**: In trash view, hover over a note and click the ↺ restore button
+4. **Permanent Deletion**: Hover over a note and click the × button to permanently delete it
+5. **Empty Trash**: Click "Empty Trash" button to permanently delete all trashed notes at once
+6. **Auto-Cleanup**: Notes are automatically removed from trash after **30 days**
+7. **Storage Limit**: Trash keeps your last **50 deleted notes** maximum

+> **Note**: Starred status is preserved when notes are moved to trash and restored!

 ### Exporting Notes

 1. Go to "All Notes" view